git-town/git-town/docs/ARCHITECTURE.md

 programs.
 This extra complexity exists to make invalid code result in compiler errors.
 This has proven so useful that it is worth the additional complexity, as it eliminates entire categories of bugs.

+#### All struct fields are required by default

+Unlike in idiomatic Go, when the Git Town codebase instantiates a struct, it needs to provide values for all of the struct's fields.
+This has been done because it forces us to make a conscious decision about which value each struct field should have in each context.
+This is especially helpful when adding a new field to an existing struct.